What is FAQ?

 (I)How can I Manage bucket list expectations?

-Your safari guides want you to see the best wildlife but there’s no guarantee you’ll spot everything.
-Animals are unpredictable and often like to remain hidden as they roam freely around the massive reserves.
+Your safari guides want you to see the best wildlife but there’s no guarantee you’ll spot everything during your entire safari.
+Animals are unpredictable and often like to remain hidden as they roam freely around the massive wild game parks.